 Welcome and thank you for taking the time to visit the Naples Orchid Society website.
 We are delighted you share our passion for orchids and invite you to explore all the wonderful things our site has to offer and to consider membership if you are not already involved.

 The Naples Orchid Society’s mission is to promote the appreciation and cultivation of orchids as a hobby and to help preserve the wild orchids indigenous to Southwest Florida through research and education.

-March 26, 2015 (April) Mthly Mtg Special Hybrid and Special Species Awards
+June 4, 2015 Mthly Mtg Special Hybrid and Special Species Award

-The Naples Orchid Society’s monthly meeting for April was held March 26th.
+The Naples Orchid Society’s monthly meeting was held June 4th.
 The best hybrid and the best species orchids were given gold ribbons.
-The special hybrid award was given to V. Bonbon owned by Debbie Starrett.
-The best species award was given to Den. goldschmidtianum owned by Barbara Crist.
+The special hybrid award was given to Lc.
+Canhamiana Var.
+Coerulea ‘Azure skies’ owned by Lola Moncsko.
+The best species award was given to Ency.
+Tampensis owned by Elaine Gates.

 An Orchid Vignette – A Leopard and Its Rustic Spots Contributed by Dick Pippen